liridonnikqi/querycastle/README.md

 - Results grid you can edit in place
 - Query tabs, saved queries, and per-connection history
 - Uses native OS(MacOS and Windows) keychains to store credentials securely (macOS Keychain and Windows Credential Manager respectively)
+- Readonly mode for connections (useful for production databases)
+- SSH tunneling for connections

 ## Run locally